IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 curl  -X PATCH "$api_endpoint/v1/images/$image_id?generation=2&version=2021-02-26"  -H "Authorization: Bearer $iam_token" -d '{"visibility": "public"} ' | jq .
 ```

-# Update to a new version
+# Publishing a new version

-To release a new version of your image, complete the following steps:
+To publish a new version of your image, complete the following steps:

 1. Import the new version as described in the previous Import your custom image to all supported regions section.
 2. Edit the `variables.tf` file by updating the image_name variable.